Security Measures: Protecting Your Data While Submitting Service Requests Online

 Do not use easily guessable information like your name, birth date, phone number, or common words.
 These details are often publicly available or can be easily figured out by someone trying to gain access to your accounts.
 Similarly, avoid sequential numbers or simple keyboard patterns like “qwerty”.

-Think of a phrase or sentence that’s easy for you to remember but hard for others to guess, then turn it into a password by using the first letter of each word and adding numbers or symbols.
-For example, “My first car was a Maruti 800!” could become “MfCw@M800!”.
+Think of a phrase or sentence that is easy for you to remember but hard for others to guess, then turn it into a password by using the first letter of each word and adding numbers or symbols.
+For example, Arjun from Pune might use “My startup in Pune launched in 2025!” could become “MSiPli2025!”.

 Even the strongest passwords can eventually be compromised, especially if a service provider experiences a data breach.
 Regularly updating your passwords for critical accounts, such as banking, email, and government portals, adds an extra layer of security.
 Aim to change them every three to six months.

 This practice ensures that even if an old password has been leaked without your knowledge, it becomes useless to potential attackers.
-It’s a simple, yet effective, habit that significantly boosts your online security posture in 2026.
+It is a simple, yet effective, habit that significantly boosts your online security posture in 2026.

 Pro Tip: Use a Password Manager